-By summer of 2017, Thomas could feel a burnt out coming on.
+By summer of that year, Thomas could feel a burn out coming on.
 After some reflection, he realized that he hadn’t lost his passion for photography, but the way he was creating and sharing his art was leaving him unsatisfied.
 He had spent years using his Instagram to show off his “best” work, hiding behind a portfolio and never showing people his face.
 He made the conscious decision to change the way he interacted with social media.

 He started documenting his journey as a freelance creator; engaging with his audience on a more personal level and taking his own behind the scenes photos.
 The response he received was overwhelming.
 Not only did the existing audience welcome the change, but his page began to grow.
 He started to branch out onto new mediums such as writing blog posts, producing a weekly podcast, and creating videos on YouTube.

-Thomas continues to pour his heart in everything he does.
+Thomas continues to pour his heart into everything he does.
 He uses his work as a means to encourage and inspire the only way he knows how – honestly.